hirnzuchter/stock-overflow/README.md

 store it in a database, and associate that strategy with their User.
 Then, they may use it in the Rebalance Tool, Backtesting Tool, or Forecasting Tool.
 For the strategies, besides a python code editor, it would also be neat to include a visual code editor, like they have at https://vr.vex.com/, so that people who are new to code may also build strategies.
+Saved strategies can be shared with other users.
+They can also be made visible to all, visible only to the user's collaborators, or private.

 ## Execution Instructions
 1. Have Python installed on your system.